-According to Colgate.com the going rate is $1-5 per tooth.
+According to Colgate.com, the going rate is $1-5 per tooth.
 Some kids might get $20.
-We had a patient recently tell us that he got a $100 bill.
-The parent then told us he spent the night at his grandparents house.
+We had a patient who recently told us that he got a $100 bill.
+The parent then told us he spent the night at his grandparent’s house.
 His grandfather didn’t have glasses on and grabbed the wrong bill from his wallet.
 One mistake is a giant gain for that kid.
-The tooth fairy visited 80% of kids that are of age to loose a tooth last year in the United States.
-Dr. McOmie says $1 is more then adequate for any tooth.
-If you are the type that wants to make sure your tooth fairy is paying the correct amount there is a tooth fairy calculator.
+The tooth fairy visited 80% of kids that are of age to lose a tooth last year in the United States.
+Dr. McOmie says $1 is more than adequate for any tooth.
+If you are the type that wants to make sure your tooth fairy is paying the correct amount, there is a tooth fairy calculator.

 The tooth fairy can be fun and educational.
-Dr. Mark and Dr. Ellen’s daughter was very inquisitive of the tooth fairy and she actually became a pen pal with the tooth fairy for a while.
+Dr. Mark’s daughter was very inquisitive of the tooth fairy, and she actually became a pen pal with the tooth fairy for a while.
 She would ask questions like, “What are teeth made of?”, “How do teeth form?”, “Do dogs have baby teeth?”, “How many sets of teeth do I have?”.
-It actually proved to be quite educational and fun at the same time and was a great way to practice writing, all wrapped up into the tooth fairy.
+It actually proved to be quite educational and fun at the same time and was a great way to practice writing, all wrapped up in the tooth fairy.

 What is the most money you ever received from the tooth fairy?
 Let us know in the comments below.